-Proclaimed Main Road no. 503 in 1945 the Putty Road takes a northerly route of about 150kms from Wilberforce in the Hawkesbury Region to Singleton in the Hunter Valley.
+Proclaimed Main Road no. 503 in 1945 the Putty Road, New South Wales which has been known by several other names over time, takes a northerly route of about 170kms from Wilberforce in the Hawkesbury Region to Singleton in the Hunter Valley.

 Please make your comment below.
 PLEASE NOTE that comments are moderated and only relevant comments will be published